jaydu1/VITAE/README.md

 ## Dependency

-Our Python package is available on PyPi and the user can install the CPU version with the following command.
+Our Python package is available on PyPI and the user can install the CPU version with the following command.
 To enable GPU for Tensorflow, one should install CUDA dependencies and `tensorflow-gpu` package.
-We also recommend to use `conda`, `miniconda` or `virtualenv` to manage Python environment and install the package in the new environment.
+We also recommend to use `conda`, `miniconda` or `virtualenv` to manage Python environment and install the package in a new environment.

 ```
 >> pip install pyvitae